VladUZH/VlPetrov/README.md

 # Risk Management Tools based on Scaling Laws and Directional-Change Intrinsic Time

-This oublic GitHub repository has been prepared as part of the European Research Initiative <a href="http://bigdatafinance.eu/">BigDataFinance 2015–2019</a>, a H2020 Marie Sklodowska-Curie Innovative Training Network “Training for Big Data in Financial Research and Risk Management”.
-The name of the corresponding project is "RP12: High Frequency Trading Risk Management Tools Based on Scaling Laws".
+This public GitHub repository has been prepared as part of the European Research Initiative <a href="http://bigdatafinance.eu/">BigDataFinance 2015–2019</a>, an H2020 Marie Sklodowska-Curie Innovative Training Network “Training for Big Data in Financial Research and Risk Management”.
+The name of the corresponding project is "RP12: High-Frequency Trading Risk Management Tools Based on Scaling Laws".

-The repository contains a set of risk management and data analysis tools primerelly build using the bases and extensions of the theory of financial scaling laws and the directional-change intrinsic time approach.
+The repository contains a set of risk management and data analysis tools primarily build using the bases and extensions of the theory of financial scaling laws and the directional-change intrinsic time approach.
 Each folder contains methods and classed written using the class-based and object-oriented computer-programming language Java.
-All files have self-exlanatory names and are also equiped by detailed description of the main functionality as well as the references to the literature where these methods were described.
+All files have self-explanatory names and are equipped by a detailed description of the main functionality as well as the references to the literature where these methods were described.

 All included tools have been tested using extensive sets of high-frequency data from the Forex market.
-Results of the tests are either  described in submitted research papers or are under revision at the currennt moment of time and will by timely uploaded to this repository later.
+Results of the tests are either described in submitted research papers or are under revision at the current moment of time and will by timely uploaded to this repository later.

 <h3>The main folder contains several methods which could be directly used for data analysis and some special indicators:</h3>